If you're thinking of adding protein supplements to your diet - for whatever reason - you've probably considered whey protein.

 However, effects will only be seen when combined with a strength training programme.

 Protein is the most satisfying nutrient of all - helping us to feel fuller after eating it as part of our meal.
 In fact, one study found that a diet consisting of 30% protein helped participants consume approximately 441 calories fewer a day.

-Whey protein has been found to be effective in helping to moderate the high blood sugar levels diabetics experience, as well as improving insulin sensitivity.
+helping to moderate the high blood sugar levels diabetics experience, as well as improving insulin sensitivity.